 Decide on an email platform.

 First and foremost, you need an email platform.
 You don’t want to send bulk emails directly from your individual email address.
 There are plenty of free and paid resources out there to help you.
-So, do some research to see what platform would be the best fit for your needs, the size of your list, frequency of your emails, etc. Here’s a great article from Blogging Wizard to help you get started.
+So, do some research to see what platform would be the best fit for your needs, the size of your list, the frequency of your emails, etc. Here’s a great article from Blogging Wizard to help you get started.
 These platforms provide a variety of services including design templates, analytics, list management, and automation.

 Nurture your list.

 Next, you need a good, healthy email list.
-A healthy email list is a list of people who have opted in to receiving your emails.
+A healthy email list is a list of people who have opted into receiving your emails.
 These are current, former or potential customers who are genuinely interested in your products and services.
 Someone who is genuinely interested in your content is much more likely to open your email and engage with it.

 In addition to having a healthy list, you should also segment that list to make sure you are delivering the right message to the right people at the right time in their purchase cycle.
-You don’t want to send the same email to a long established loyal customer as you would to a potential customer not at all familiar with your brand.
+You don’t want to send the same email to a long-established loyal customer as you would to a potential customer, not at all familiar with your brand.
 Doing this could result in low engagement (open rates and clicks) which can hurt your sender reputation, lead to deliverability issues and potential blacklisting.